Bacalar Lagoon Mexico: The Complete Travel Guide

 Waah Cocina

-I haven’t been there for lack of time, but I went to check it out during the day and the place looks beautiful.
+I haven’t been there for a long time, but I went to check it out during the day, and the place looks beautiful.
 Definitely to keep in mind if you like Mexican gourmet cuisine.
 They open for breakfast from 8 to 12 and then again from 3 to 11 pm.
-They also offer a day pass and yoga and other holistic discipline classes
+They also offer a day pass and yoga and other holistic discipline classes.

 Mr. Tacos

-This small restaurant located by the plaza is very popular for, you have guessed, their delicious tacos.
+This small restaurant, located by the plaza, is very popular for its delicious tacos.
 I haven’t tried it because it was always busy when I wanted to eat, but this is another reason why it should be delicious, and very cheap.

 Where to stay in Bacalar: top hotels in Bacalar